apache/opendal/core/src/docs/rfcs/2602_object_versioning.md

 Those operations with object version are different from the normal operations:

-- `stat`: when getting the metadata of an object, it will always get the metadata of the latest version of the object if no version ID is specified.
+- `stat`: when getting the metadata of a file, it will always get the metadata of the latest version of the file if no version ID is specified.
+And there will be a new field `version` in the metadata to indicate the version ID of the file.
-- `read`: when reading an object, it will always read the latest version of the object if no version ID is specified.
+- `read`: when reading a file, it will always read the latest version of the file if no version ID is specified.
-- `delete`: when deleting an object, it will always delete the latest version of the object if no version ID is specified.
-And users will not be able to read this object unless they specify the version ID not to be deleted.
+- `delete`: when deleting a file, it will always delete the latest version of the file if no version ID is specified.
+And users will not be able to read this file without specifying the version ID, unless they specify a version not be deleted.

 And with object versioning, when writing an object, it will always create a new version of the object than overwrite the old version.